KarmaYama/cleansh/cleansh/COMMANDS.md

 ### 10.2.
 Real-time Sanitization of Docker Logs (Experimental on Windows PowerShell):

-  * **Description:** Pipes the live logs from the Docker container through `cleansh`, redacting sensitive information as it appears.
+  * **Description:** Pipes the live logs from the Docker container through `CleanSH`, redacting sensitive information as it appears.
 This is the "real-time" aspect.

   * **Important Note:** This feature can be **unstable on Windows PowerShell** due to how PowerShell handles live pipe termination.
 It may work more reliably on Linux/WSL environments.